Yashas17/Yashas17/README.md

-- 👋 Hi, I’m @Yashas17
+- 👋 Hi, I’m Yashas
-- 👀 I’m interested in Computational Sciences and have extensive experience in Computational Fluid Dynamics.
+- 👀 I’m interested in Computational Sciences and Scientific Software Development and have extensive experience in Numerical Methods and Computational Fluid Dynamics.
 - 📫 How to reach me: y.gandhi17@gmail.com

 <!---